TheCyberLeader/Leadership-Playbook-Toolkit/README.md

 - [Pace University – Leadership Style Questionnaire (PDF)](https://www.pace.edu/sites/default/files/2021-06/leadership-style-questionnaire.pdf)
 - [Eletive Blog: Employee Engagement Survey Question Guide](https://eletive.com/blog/employee-engagement-survey-questions/)

-Engagement diagnostics are not just numbers — they’re signals of trust.
+Engagement diagnostics are not just numbers; they’re signals of trust.
 My biggest takeaway is that metrics should drive dialogue, not just dashboards.
-Leaders need to act on what they learn, otherwise the survey itself becomes a symbol of distrust.
+Leaders need to act on what they learn; otherwise, the survey itself becomes a symbol of distrust.

 ---

 ### **Leadership Theory Wiki**

 Textbooks love frameworks, and I’ve studied a lot of them: Kotter, ADKAR, Tuckman, Situational Leadership.
-At first, I treated them like formulas — just follow the steps.
+At first, I treated them like formulas - just follow the steps.
 Over time, I realized they’re more like maps.
 They don’t tell you exactly how to get there, but they stop you from getting lost.

 **Resources**
 - [Kotter’s 8-Step Change Model (PDF)](https://portal.ct.gov/-/media/SDE/Turnaround/School-Improvement-Resources/Kotters_model.pdf)